yokolet/pastoral-valleys/README.md

 while parking.
 That would hurt me seriously, but a very small incident to majority.
 Apparently, the incident won't deserve to be a news even on the local media.

 The data includes the report since 2005.
-The data shows, during 10 years, almost everywhere had some sort of crimes.
+As the data shows, during 10 years, almost everywhere had some sort of crimes.
 The difference is some areas have more, while others have less.
 It is a good information to choose the area for an apartment hunting.